abreits/amqp-ts/README.md

     exchange.send("Test");

     connection.completeConfiguration().then(() => {
-        // this message will be received because
+        // the following message will be received because
         // everything you defined earlier for this connection now exists exchange.send("Test2");
     });